GeoMOER/moer-mpg-data-analysis/docs/units/_unit09/unit09-02_time_series.md

 Time series datasets often inhibit some kind of autocorrelation, which is a no go for the models we have used so far.
 The first more formal contact with time series will therefore highlight these characteristics.
 The structure of this example follows Zuur et al. 2007 to a certain degree.

-To exemplarily illustrate a time series analysis, air temperature records of the weather station in Coelbe (which is closest to the Marburg university forest) will be used.
+To exemplarily illustrate a time series analysis, air temperature records of the weather station in Cölbe (which is the one closest to Marburg) will be used.
-The data has been supplied by the [German Weather Service](ftp://opendata.dwd.de/climate_environment/CDC/observations_germany){:target="_blank"}.
+The data has been supplied by the [German Weather Service](https://opendata.dwd.de/climate_environment/CDC/observations_germany){:target="_blank"}.